Information for TAC clients

 Phone lines - urgent calls only

 We recommend that you only call 1300 654 329 for urgent matters.
-You can leave us a voicemail message.
-Our staff will monitor messages and call you back as soon as possible.
+If we are unable to answer your call you will be prompted to leave a message.
+Our staff are monitoring all messages and will call you back as soon as possible.

 Frequently asked questions